nikogura/nikogura.com/NikOguraResumeShortForm.md

 * Managing the infrastructure, security, technology and people behind a best-in-class crypto trading experience for everyone.
 * Serving as Head of Engineering for a world-wide distributed workforce.
 * Built a cloud-agnostic, world-wide platform for wealth management across DeFi (Distributed Finance, a/k/a Crypto Exchanges) and traditional CeFi (centralized financial exchanges).
+The perfect balance of Fintech, Blockchain, and Security.
 * Secure, immutable Kubernetes clusters that span multiple cloud providers and even on-prem systems.
 * Open Source, best-in-class technologies such as Kubernetes, Prometheus, Thanos, Grafana, Istio, and Kafka.
 We only pay compute and network costs.
 Everything else is truly free for all time.
 No vendor lock-in.
 Infinite agility.